Skip to main content

 • You can add up to four modifiers on a service if required.

-When applying a charge manually:
+When applying a charge manually From the New Transaction screen:

 When applying charges via the SOAP Note screen:

-Setting Up Modifiers as Default Per Patient
+Option #4: Setting Up Modifiers as Default Per Patient

 If a patient always needs a specific service billed with a modifier (e.g., Medicare patients always needing an AT modifier):

-2. Add the service.
+2. Add the Service.

 Where Modifiers Appear